 - D-Day Battlefields & Landing Beaches, private tour with expert guide

-If you are looking for wine day trips from Paris and a little bit of French countryside, the Champagne region is a very beautiful area to explore.
+If you are looking for wine day trips from Paris and a little bit of French countryside, the Champagne region is a lovely area to explore.

 Visit Épernay, the capital of the champagne wine and the cute small town of Hautvilliers.
 It was in Hautvilliers Abbey where the monk Dom Perignon developed the method of champagnisation of wine.
 Add Reims to the program for some city sightseeing.

-TIP: If you are planning to bring a few bottles home make sure you pack your wine properly so it arrives safely home!
+TIP: If you plan to bring a few bottles home, make sure you pack your wine properly, so it arrives safely home!

 The easiest way to visit the Champagne Region is with your own car.
 The rolling hills and vineyards are so beautiful with the fall colors that you will want to stop everywhere for taking pictures!
 Paris to Epernay by car is a 140 km drive which lasts about 1 hour 15 min.

-If you want to do a Champagne day trip from Paris, you can take the train to Epernay and do a Moët-Chandon or a Mercier champagne tour with tastings.
-Then, you can take a taxi to Hautvilliers to visit the village and taste /buy more champagne or you can take another train to Reims to visit the city in the afternoon.
+If you want to make a Champagne day trip from Paris, you can take the train to Epernay and do a Moët-Chandon or a Mercier champagne tour with tastings.
+You can then take a taxi to Hautvilliers to visit the village and taste /buy more champagne, or you can take another train to Reims to visit the city in the afternoon.